octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ## Entrypoints

-Entry points for a smart contract describe how to mutate the storage.
+Entrypoints are invokable function for a smart contract.
-Executing an entry point takes some parameters and a current state of the storage and returns a new state of storage and some operations.
+Executing an entrypoint takes some parameters and a current state of the storage and returns a new state of storage and some operations.

 ![](../../static/img/ligo/smart_contract.svg)
 <small className="figure">FIGURE 1: Smart contract</small>

 > Operations are transactions (smart contract invocation) that will be sent to other contracts.
-> They will trigger an entry point at the targeted contract,
+> They will trigger an entrypoint at the targeted contract,
-> or a tez transfer (no invocation of entry point).
+> or a tez transfer (no invocation of entrypoint).
-> If the execution of an entry point produces operations (an ordered list of transactions)
+> If the execution of an entrypoint produces operations (an ordered list of transactions)
 > then they are sent and executed according to the order of the operations on the list.

 # LIGO Compiler

 ## Compiling a contract

-In order to deploy a contract in a real Tezos network, we have to compile it first, this can be done with a tool called compiler (aka LIGO compiler) used to transform LIGO code into Michelson code.
+In order to deploy a contract in a Tezos network, we have to compile it first, this can be done with a tool called compiler (aka LIGO compiler) used to transform LIGO code into Michelson code.